guy94/Urban/README.md

 3. app is available on https://guy94.github.io/Urban/

 ### Some Notes:
-* layers are not precisley located on the map due to unit conversions.
+* layers are not precisely located on the map due to unit conversions.
 * to many requests to the proxy server as well as to the tiles server lead to a temporary denial of service.